Release-Engineering-Group-13/app/README.md

 ### environment veriables
 The frontend has the following environment options:
 - API_URL - To change the app-service URL
+- LAYOUT - choose the layout of the frontend, the options are "standard" and "colorfull"

 ## app-service